Mrymna/Surgery_procedures/Neuronexus/mount_probe_on_microdrive.md

 ### Add the PCB to the PCB plate

-1. Prepare a PCB holder plate with copper shielding.
+1. Prepare a [PCB holder plate](prepare_pcb_holder.md) with copper shielding.
 2. Mount the PCB of the probe in the PCB holder plate.
+I had to insert the PCB from the bottom of the PCB holder plate.
 <img src="figures/mount_probe_pcb_case.jpg" alt="drawing" width="600"/>

 1. For each probe, solder the ground and reference wires together